arezi/jetty-h2/README.md

 # Usage

-Put the jetty-h2-x.x.x.jar and h2-&lt;version&gt;.jar in jetty-&lt;version&gt;/lib
+Put the jetty-h2-&lt;version&gt;.jar and h2-&lt;version&gt;.jar in jetty-&lt;version&gt;/lib/h2 directory.

 Put the jetty-h2.xml in jetty-&lt;version&gt;/etc directory and edit it if you wish.

-Include the jetty-h2.xml in your start.ini or in your command line startup.
+Include the jetty-h2.xml in your start.ini or in your command line startup, and add h2 in OPTIONS.